-- A. Acceptance of testimony required.
-At a Council meeting, public hearing, or committee meeting, written and oral testimony pertaining to items on the meeting agenda or hearing notice [shall] will be accepted. - B. Oral testimony.
-For each item on the meeting agenda or hearing notice, oral testimony [shall] will be accepted during the testimony portion of the meeting or hearing.
-The following procedure [shall] will apply to oral testimony: - 1.
-Testimony registration; close of testimony period.
-Any individual [shall] will be permitted to register for oral testimony on an item during the testimony period for the item.
-The presiding officer [shall] may accept testimony on all items at the beginning of the meeting, or may determine and announce at the beginning of the meeting that testimony on each item [shall] may be accepted before consideration of the item.
-The presiding officer [shall] will close the testimony period for an item or all items on the meeting agenda or hearing notice only after all registrants to that point have been afforded an opportunity to testify, and the presiding officer verbally invites and affords any other members of the public an opportunity to do so. - 2.
-Duration of oral testimony.
-Each testifier [shall] may be allowed to speak for up to three minutes on each item.
+A. Acceptance of testimony required.
+At a Council meeting, public hearing, or committee meeting, written and oral testimony pertaining to items on the meeting agenda or hearing notice will be accepted.

+B. Oral testimony.
+For each item on the meeting agenda or hearing notice, oral testimony will be accepted during the testimony portion of the meeting or hearing.
+The following procedure will apply to oral testimony:

+1. Testimony registration; close of testimony period.
+Any individual will be permitted to register for oral testimony on an item during the testimony period for the item.
+The presiding officer [may]

+must accept testimony on all items at the beginning of the meeting for individuals wishing to testify at that time, [or may determine and announce at the beginning of the meeting that] and must accept testimony on each item prior to its consideration for individuals wishing to testify at that time. [may be accepted before consideration of the item.]
+The presiding officer will close the testimony period for an item or all items on the meeting agenda or hearing notice only after all registrants to that point have been afforded an opportunity to testify, and the presiding officer verbally invites and affords any other members of the public an opportunity to do so.

+2. Duration of oral testimony.
+Each testifier may be allowed to speak for up to three minutes on each item.
 If approved by the presiding officer and announced prior to any oral testimony being taken, the testifier may be allowed one minute to conclude the testimony on the item.
 The time limits for testimony at a public hearing, Council or committee meeting may be modified, if the modification is initiated by the presiding officer and approved by a majority of the voting members of the Council or committee, as the case may be; provided that a modification would apply equally to all testifiers and all items.
-No further oral testimony by the testifier on the item [shall] will be permitted.
-An individual's request to testify may be [deemed] withdrawn if the individual does not answer when called to testify.
+No further oral testimony by the testifier on the item will be permitted.
+An individual's request to testify may be withdrawn if the individual does not answer when called to testify.